trunghng/trunghng.github.io/_posts/2022-08-08-eligible-traces.markdown

 \begin{equation}
 \delta_t^a=R_{t+1}+\gamma_{t+1}\bar{V}\_t(S_{t+1})-\hat{q}(S_t,A_t,\mathbf{w}\_t)\tag{17}\label{17}
 \end{equation}
-Like the state value function case, this approximation also becomes exact if the appriximate value function does not change.
+Like the state value function case, this approximation also becomes exact if the approximate value function does not change.

 Similar to the state case \eqref{16}, we can also define the eligible trace for action values:
 \begin{equation}
 \mathbf{z}\_t\doteq\gamma_t\lambda_t\rho_t\mathbf{z}\_{t-1}+\nabla_\mathbf{w}\hat{q}(S_t,A_t,\mathbf{w}\_t)
 \end{equation}
-Using this eligibile trace with the parameter update rule \eqref{2} of TD($\lambda$) and the expectation-based TD error \eqref{17}, we end up with an Expected Sarsa($\lambda$) algorithm that can applied to either on-policy or off-policy data.
+Using this eligible trace with the parameter update rule \eqref{2} of TD($\lambda$) and the expectation-based TD error \eqref{17}, we end up with an Expected Sarsa($\lambda$) algorithm that can applied to either on-policy or off-policy data.
 - In the on-policy case with constant $\lambda$ and $\gamma$, this becomes the Sarsa($\lambda$) algorithm.

 ## Tree-Backup($\lambda$)